Article By: Robin Gupta

 Virtual Reality in Construction can:

-Save time and money.
+1. Save time and money.

 By allowing a better pre-planning stage, where it is possible to explore a 3D model in VR, you can reduce rework associated with issues that are hard to predict or arise from misunderstandings.

-Improve training safety.
+2. Improve training safety.

 In virtual reality, workers can make as many mistakes as they need to master dangerous equipment without getting hurt or damaging the machinery.

-Enhance collaboration.
+3. Enhance collaboration.

-Even if hundreds of miles separate the project team, they all can gather in a virtual conference room to discuss any important questions.
+Even if hundreds of miles separate the project team, they can all gather in a virtual conference room to discuss any important questions.

-Allow for better timeliness.
+4. Allow for better timeliness.

 Sometimes, changes agreed upon during construction might take from a day to several weeks to implement.
 Because there are fewer such alterations, it is easier to estimate deadlines.
-Also, thanks to VR streaming via 3D cameras, managers can monitor the building process more effectively.

-Increase quality.
+5. Increase quality.

 Virtual reality offers a common spatial experience that leads to better decision-making.
 Because there are almost no misinterpretations, the quality instantly goes up, and the number of "redo" requests drops significantly.